*Updated October 2022 with a brand new template guide and more resources for further reading.

 In this part of the website brief give more detail in your current website.
 What has it done well, where has it struggled?
 What great things about this site should be replicated on the new site and what not so great things do you want to see the back of.

-If you have an idea about the size of your new site, you can outline it in this section.
-If you’re not sure, your web design and development agency can take a look at your current website and its analytics to make recommendations for the best size.
+If you have an idea about the technical requirements of your new site, you can outline it in this section.
+If you’re not sure, your web design and development agency can take a look at your current website requirements and make recommendations.

 What content will you be using on the site.
 Will it be existing copy, new copy?
 Do you have image libraries and videos to be included?
 Some brands have 3D tours, showrooms and other immersive features.